stuartthomas25/honors-thesis/notes/notes.md

 ### Writing:
-- We need a lot before 2.1.
+x We need a lot before 2.1.
 This needs to be readable for graduate students.
 ** Remember your audience **
-- Outline introduction
+x Outline introduction
-- Technical points:
+x Technical points:
     - Be careful about reducing the predictive power.
 This may not be correct because at large scales, it doesn't matter what's happening at small scales.
 It's not an approximation.
     - The gradient flow is a not a renormalizing technique.
 Maybe say "makes them finite".
     - We need two mechanisms: one for renormalizing the parameters of the Lagrangian and one for the operators we insert.